 - Smart Sticker Cardstock ( In black, white, pastel and brights) £12.99 for a pack of 10

-I would say yes, if you don’t intend to use smart materials exclusively then you will need cutting mats to have the versatility of cutting any materials you want.
-I use a lot of card-stock and glitter card so for me a mat is essential.
+Yes, if you don’t intend to use intelligent materials exclusively, you will need cutting mats to have the versatility of cutting any materials you want.
+I use a lot of card stock and glitter card, so a mat is essential for me.

-The Cricut Maker 3 comes with a Fine Point Blade, a sheet of smart iron on, smart vinyl, smart sticker paper, transfer tape and power cord.
+The Cricut Maker 3 comes with a Fine Point Blade, a sheet of smart iron on, smart vinyl, smart sticker paper, transfer tape and a power cord.
+However, your existing cutting blades from the maker will also be compatible.
 This is everything you need to have a play, set up your machine and create your first project.
-However your existing cutting blades from the maker will also be compatible.

 - Fine Point Blade (comes in the box)